Comparison of topological charge definitions in Lattice QCD: Lattice setup

 \section{Lattice setup}

-Motivated by the desire to cover as many definitions of the topological charge as possible, including the costly overlap definition, we performed our comparison of different topological charge definitions on small volume ensembles (to keep the computational cost affordable and at the same time incorporate all definitions) generated by the European Twisted Mass Collaboration (ETMC), with $N_f=2$ \cite{Boucaud:2007uk,Boucaud:2008xu,Baron:2009wt} dynamical twisted mass fermions.
+Motivated by the desire to cover as many definitions of the topological charge as possible, including the costly overlap definition, we performed our comparison of different topological charge definitions on small volume ensembles (to keep the computational cost affordable and at the same time incorporate all definitions) generated by ETMC with $N_f=2$ \cite{Boucaud:2007uk,Boucaud:2008xu,Baron:2009wt} dynamical twisted mass fermions.
 The action in the gauge sector is

 with $\beta=6/g_0^2$, $g_0$ being the bare coupling and $P^{1\times1}$, $P^{1\times 2}$ the plaquette and rectangular Wilson loops respectively.
-The configurations were generated with the tree-level Symanzik improved action \cite{Weisz:1982zw}, i.e. $b_1= -\frac{1}{12}$, $b_0=1-8b_1$.
+The configurations were generated with the tree-level Symanzik improved action \cite{Weisz:1982zw}, i.e. $b_1=-\frac{1}{12}$, $b_0=1-8b_1$.
 Note that for smoothing the gauge fields using the gradient flow and cooling, in addition to the tree-level Symanzik improved action, we use the Wilson plaquette action which corresponds to $b_1=0$ and $b_0=1$ as well as the Iwasaki improved action with $b_1=-0.331$ and $b_0=3.648$.

 The fermionic action for the light quarks is the Wilson twisted mass action \cite{Frezzotti:2000nk,Frezzotti:2003ni,Frezzotti:2004wz,Shindler:2007vp}, given in the so-called twisted basis by

 where $\tau^3$ acts in flavour space and $\chi_l=(\chi_u,\,\chi_d)$ is a two-component vector in flavour space, related to the one in the physical basis ($\psi$) by a chiral rotation, $\psi = \exp(i\omega\gamma_5\tau_3/2)\chi$, with $\omega$ being the twist angle ($\omega=\pi/2$ at maximal twist).
 The bare untwisted and twisted quark masses are, respectively, $m_0$ and $\mu_l$, while the multiplicatively renormalized light quark mass is $\mu_R=Z_P^{-1}\mu_l$. $D_W$ is given by: